aweary/blog/content/blog/error-driven-development-react/index.md

   // Hurray for fault detection!

   // We can now do things like call setState to render a fallback
-  // UI, so that our users know an error has occurred. this.setState({ error, showFallback: true });
+  // UI so that our users know an error has occurred. this.setState({ error, showFallback: true });
 }
 ```